marbl/canu/documentation/source/tutorial.rst

 For convenience, two meta options set the error rates used with uncorrected reads (:ref:`rawErrorRate <rawErrorRate>`) or used with corrected reads.  (:ref:`correctedErrorRate
 <correctedErrorRate>`).
-The default depends on the type or read being assembled.
+The default depends on the type of read being assembled.

 ================== ======  ========
 Parameter          PacBio  Nanopore